 IoT, AI and Analytics defining “Future of Work”

-Globally, with definite technological advancements, AI enabled devices and machines including robots are taking efficiency and optimization to another level.
+Globally, with definite technological advancements, artificial intelligence enabled devices and machines including robots are taking efficiency and optimization to another level.
 They are also increasingly performing a critical role in replacing human beings in hazardous tasks - a big step towards safety of human life and achieving a better quality of life.

 Now, imagine, in India when high-risk tasks like cleaning of sewage or water networks, deep sea diving or excavations, furnace operations, tunneling, prototype testing in vehicular or aviation industries, operations in radioactive areas and many more can be executed through AI enabled devices, so much of human resource could be available for skilled jobs that could help accelerate nation building.